gridgain/yardstick/README.md

 * `BenchmarkDriver` is an instance of the benchmark that performs some operation that needs to be tested.
 * `BenchmarkServer` is the remote server that the BenchmarkDriver communicates with.

 You can benchmark any distributed operation with Yardstick.
-For example, if you want to measure message processing time in your application, then you can put message sending logic into `BenchmarkDriver`, and message processing logic to one or more remote `BenchmarkServers`.
+For example, if you have to measure message processing time in your application, then you can put message sending logic into `BenchmarkDriver`, and message processing logic to one or more remote `BenchmarkServers`.

 It is as simple as this.
 Yardstick will measure throughput, latency, and other metrics for you automatically and produce nice graphs at the end.